Who we are

 Variations to the Policy

-This Policy may be varied from time to time and an updated version will be posted on the Union’s websites.
+This Policy may be varied from time to time and an updated version will be posted on the AWU’s websites.
 Please check our websites regularly to ensure that you have the most recent version of the Policy.